surajju/anymess/README.md

 - Next.js 14 (for frontend and backend)
 - NextAuth for login
 - Resend for sending emails
-- Prisma with PostgreSQL for the database
+- Prisma with Turso (libSQL) for the database
 - TypeScript for safer code
 - Deployed on Vercel